 Download the Participant Gear List and send it to parents / caregivers as well as to all adult helpers, who will participate in activities.
-For a positive camp experience, it is important that everyone has all mandatory and recommended items on this list.
+For a positive camp experience and for the safety of all participants (including adults) it is important that everyone has all mandatory and recommended items on this list.